jermann/BOXT/README.md

 - Anonymous Access:
 Users can browse and view all listings, sort, filter as well as view details pages, without needing to log in.
 - Book Portion of the Listing:
-Logged in users can book a portion of the space as per their requirement
+Logged in users can book a portion of the space or the entire listing.
+If the user books the entire space, the listing will no longer be listed as it is booked out.
 - Data Validation:
 Data entered while creating a new listing or editing an existing listing is validated.